itsacrimetorhyme/SurvivHacks/README.md

 4. Click "Load Unpacked" and select the subfolder named `ChromeExtension` which is in the extracted (called `Surviv.io-Cheats-master.`)
 5. Open [Surviv.io](http://Surviv.io).
 6. Have fun!

+##Currently known errors
+AutoLoot and BumpFire not working as intended, still working on it.
+This release is mainly to provide aimbot and walls

 ## Warning!
 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.